AndreasLoow/vv/sv-tests-runner/README.md

 import * as ohm from 'ohm-js';
 ```

-Create the following shell script somewhere in your `$PATH`:
+Create the following shell script with the filename `vv-parse` somewhere in your `$PATH`:

 ```
 #!/usr/bin/env bash